simkasss/renty-frontend/README+.md

            After selecting a specific application a "Sign Rent Contract" button should call contracts "acceptRentContract" function.
            Should we make a separate page for each rentApplication?
         2. "Rent History" should open a new page "[address]/properties/[id]/rentHistory".
-        3. "Mint New PropertyNFT" button should open a form, that would take owner name, address and country code.
+        3. "Create Property" button should open a form, that would take owner name, address and country code.
 After pressing "Submit":
             1. Uploading to NFT.storage function (it is now in the backend ) ,,uploadPropertyNftToStorage" should be called.
 This function returns tokenURI.
             2. Contracts "mintPropertyNFT" should be called.
 This function returns nftTokenId.
         4. "Not Listed Properties" should display properties, that are not listed (using PropertyCard), also list of nft, that do not have a associated Property created.